Disney World!

 Having finished another epic stay in Louisiana, Lois and I loaded up Harold-the-RV, with Irving-the-Car in tow, and pointed ourselves in the direction of Florida, our first trip to the Sunshine State.
 From our RV Park in Slidell, north-east of New Orleans, we sped past the coastal towns of Mississippi, then Alabama, on our way to the western edge of the Florida Panhandle.

-Our initial stop was Okaloosa Island near Fort Walton Beach, a barrier isle stretching dozens of miles along Florida’s aptly named Emerald Coast where a colorful mosaic of multi-colored waters — deep blues mixed with aquamarine hues — spill onto sparkling white sandy beaches.
+Our initial stop was Okaloosa Island near Fort Walton Beach, a barrier isle stretching dozens of miles along Florida’s aptly named Emerald Coast where a colorful mosaic of multi-colored waters — deep blues mixed with aquamarine — spill onto sparkling white sandy beaches.
 Our RV Park was conveniently located across the island’s main road, just 2 minutes from the Gulf.
-Here, we treated ourselves to warm, sunny beach days , good eating, and plenty of R&R. More about this in a future blog…
+Here, we treated ourselves to warm sunny beach days, good eating, and plenty of R&R. More about this in a future blog…

 The Campsites at Disney's Fort Wilderness Resort

-As the idea of full-time RV’ing slowly drifted from dream to reality, we began to brainstorm places to explore.
-Though not at the top of our list, now again Lois and I would name out loud camping at Disney World’s Fort Wilderness resort as a fun possibility.
+As the idea of full-time RV’ing slowly drifted from dream to reality, we began brainstoruming places to explore.
+Now again, Lois and I would name out loud fun possibilities such as camping at Disney World’s Fort Wilderness resort.
 Opened in 1971, these campsites and cabins were very near and dear to Walt Disney’s original plan for his “Florida Project”.
 Embodying an American old west theme, Walt envisioned it as a peaceful, nature oriented retreat, offering guests an affordable alternative to the hustle and bustle of expansive luxury resorts.

 I wonder what Fort Wilderness looked like when it opened more than 50 years ago?
-Disney does it right, and I’m sure they did a masterful job constructing a brand new facility that, from the onset, looked like it had existed for years.
-Fast forward a half century later, here we were enjoying campsites carefully tucked into a mature forest with the signs and sounds of nature all around us.
-The original 1971 new “old” buildings are now well seasoned and blend perfectly into the natural surroundings.
+Disney does it right, and I’m sure they did a masterful job constructing a brand new facility that, from the outset, looked like it had existed for years.
+Fast forward a half century later, Lois and I enjoyed a campsite carefully tucked into a mature forest with the signs and sounds of nature around us.
+Today, the original “old” buildings are well seasoned and blend perfectly into the natural surroundings.

 As for access to the theme parks, Fort Wilderness offers many options.
 Our go-to mode of transportation was shuttling by water on a 40 passenger boat straight to the gates of the Magic Kingdom.
-From there, the Monorail is available to take visitors to other resorts that share the shores of the lake we stayed on.
-For those who want go further, at a major Monorail hub around the lake, one can either transfer to a dedicated EPCOT line, or jump on Disney buses connecting the other Disney theme parks.
+The Monorail is right there' as well, linking the Magic Kingdom to other resorts located around the lake we stayed on.
+For those who want go further, at one of the Monorail stops, visitors can either transfer to a dedicated EPCOT line, or jump onto Disney buses connecting passengers to other theme parks and resorts.

 Are we glad we came?
 You betcha!
 Lois and I had the time of our lives.
 There will be future trips to Fort Wilderness, I’m sure.